dessalines/thumb-key/README.md

 - Practice typing, and check your words per minute, using [monkeytype.com](https://monkeytype.com)

-## Thumb-Key Design
+## Thumb-Key design

-### A History of Phone Keyboards
+### A history of phone keyboards

 Physical keyboards, with the full-size _QWERTY_ layout, **were not designed for use on small devices like phones**; they were designed specifically for 10 fingers resting on a keybed, sitting on a secure surface.
 Phones must be held with the fore-fingers and palm, or held with one hand and typed with the other, leaving only 1 or 2 thumbs (as opposed to 10 fingers) free to perform key-presses.
 As texting came into being, word prediction came to be seen as the best solution to slow input speeds.

 On phones that used the 9-key numeric layout, [T9 predictive text](<https://en.m.wikipedia.org/wiki/T9_(predictive_text)>) was used.
 Other phones used the full-hand layout with the familiar _QWERTY_ layout, with other proprietary predictive methods.

-#### When phone keyboards became Keyloggers
+#### When phone keyboards became keyloggers

 As phones moved from physical buttons to soft-keyboards, key sizes became smaller and taps more imprecise and error-prone, with better predictive technology picking up the slack.

 Smartphone companies like Apple and Google, in an attempt to better their word prediction algorithms, as well as collect potentially profitable information on what their users were typing, began submitting and aggregating all their user's key-taps to their servers, violating user's privacy in the process.
-[Known as Keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger), and seen as _universally malicious_ programs on desktop computers, these apps unfortunately became normalized and seen as a necessity on phones.
+[Known as keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger), and seen as _universally malicious_ programs on desktop computers, these apps unfortunately became normalized and seen as a necessity on phones.

 The lack of innovation on phone keyboard design, is best explained by the _potential profitability_ these companies stand to gain by collecting and aggregating everything a user types; including the commodification of this data directly, or information and trends about you learned from this data, that they can sell to advertisers and 3rd parties.
-These could include your buying preferences, preferred websites, what you most commonly talk about with friends, and **everything you type into search bars and text boxes.**
+These could include your buying preferences, preferred websites, what you most commonly talk about with friends, and **everything you type into search bars and text boxes**.

-As of today, phone keyboards are in such an abysmal state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes.**
+As of today, phone keyboards are in such an abysmal state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes**.

 #### MessagEase